paris-liam/love-place-project-2/pages/aboutPage/about.md

 ## About the Blog Creators

-AJ Golio (he/him) is the creator of the Place/Love Project, and an incoming Sociology PhD student in City, Culture, and Community at Tulane University.
+AJ Golio (he/him) is the creator of the Place/Love Project.
+He is an incoming Sociology PhD student in the City, Culture, and Community program at Tulane University, and a Mellon Community-Engaged Research Fellow.
 He has lived in Pittsburgh, New York City, and New Orleans, and considers himself a lover of Places both urban and wild.
 Feel free to reach out with thoughts at [placeloveproject@gmail.com](mailto:agolio@tulane.edu).

 [Liam Paris ](https://www.liamparis.com) (he/him) created this website!
 Forked from template by Dan Urbanowicz.